graphitemaster/breaking_the_physical_limits_of_fonts/README.md

 If we represented each pixel as a 3-bit quantity, where the value of that pixel referred to our palette, we would only need **68 bytes** to represent the entire atlas.

 * The data compression folks out there might point out that you can have such a thing as a "fractional bit", the perfect size we actually need here is **2.875 bits**.
 This is often accomplished through something called ~~[entropy coding](https://en.wikipedia.org/wiki/Entropy_encoding)~~ [arithmetic coding](https://en.wikipedia.org/wiki/Arithmetic_coding).
-However, if you look at the actual atlas, entropy coding won't actually work because there is no group of pixels that share a common bit pattern here.
+However, this is quite complicated and **68 bytes** is already incredibly small.

 ## Alignment
 There's an ugly problem with 3-bit encoding though.
 It does not divide evenly into a byte.
 A byte is the smallest addressable unit computers can actually deal with.
 Imagine we have these three pixels: